rexaamiri/rexaamiri.github.io/README.md

-# Introduction to survival analysis
+# Workshops at CBEH, BEL, UQ

 `workshop-template-b` is a Jekyll template for a simple workshop website, with a [Bootstrap](https://getbootstrap.com/)-based theme, designed for hosting on [GitHub Pages](https://pages.github.com/).